-Thailand Security issues on this page covers many essential elements for your safety and security in Thailand including some statistical facts on various levels of crime in Thailand as well as some general Thailand travel advice information.
+Thailand Security issues on this page cover many essential elements for your safety and security in Thailand including some statistical facts on various levels of crime in Thailand as well as some general Thailand travel advice information.

 When we decide for the first time to undertake the "risky" business to venture further than our nearest supermarket and take a plunge into the unknown, all hell seems to break loose and perhaps a little paranoia may set in.
 Well, that doesn't necessarily have to be the case here in Thailand.
 Thailand is safer than a lot of other countries around the world, including where I live in South Africa.